-Pressing the Mode button selects other data from various engine sensors.
+Pressing the Mode button (to the left of the display digits) selects other data from various engine sensors.
 Each time you press Mode, it will scroll through data until you get back to O2 and knock retard again.
 You can also press Recall to return to O2 and knock.